uozuAho/pilights/readme.md

     - Control neopixels with an arduino.
 Contains arduino 'serial slave' firmware + serial host app written in python.

+discovery_client/
+    - discover other pilights on the local network

 flask_pixel_server/
     - flask web app to control all the pixels

+phat_pixels/
+    - Control a Pimoroni pHAT

 pi_pixels/
     - Control neopixels with a raspberry pi, using the pi's IO pins.